MartinaGoverts/SimulationAnalysis.jl/docs/src/examples.md

 This method uses Voronoi tessellation to determine neighbors.

-THIS IS CURRENTLY BROKEN ON JULIA 1.11 (QUICKHULL.jl segfaults)
+THIS IS CURRENTLY BROKEN IN 3D ON JULIA 1.11 (Quickhull.jl segfaults)

 ```julia
 # Find neighbor lists using Voronoi tessellation